 You can totally customize these omelet bites to your liking.
 Add different veggies like peppers and onions.
-You can also use different cheeses like pepper jack, gouda, or gruyere.
-Bacon, sausage, or ham also make a great addition to these cups and add an addition punch of protein.
+You can also use different cheeses like pepper jack, Gouda, or Gruyère.
+Bacon, sausage, or ham also make a great addition to these cups and add an additional punch of protein.
 Just make sure to fully cook any meat before adding them to the cups as the eggs will cook faster than raw meat will.

 You can freeze these omelets after you cook them and reheat them later.
 They are definitely best when they are fresh.
 You can easily cut this recipe into smaller portions and just fill part of your muffin pan.
 You can also make a larger batch if you are looking to serve them at a brunch buffet.

-- Generously grease a muffin tin with cooking spray or butter.
+Generously grease a 12-muffin tin with cooking spray.

-- Press 2-3 tater tots or hash browns into each muffin well so that it completely covers the bottom.
+Press 2 to 3 Tater Tots, or divide the hash browns into each muffin well so that they completely cover the bottom.

-- Whisk together the eggs, milk, and salt and pepper in a small bowl or measuring cup.
-Pour the egg mixture over each muffin well until the hash browns are completely covered.
+Whisk together the eggs, milk, and salt and pepper in a small bowl or measuring cup.
+Pour the egg mixture over each muffin well until the potatoes are completely covered.

-- Place in the oven for about 15-20 minutes.
+Place in the oven for about 15 to 20 minutes.
 The top will be golden brown and the egg will be cooked all the way through.
-The bake time might be longer, depending on your oven!
+The bake time might be longer, depending on your oven.